Last Updated on September 18, 2025 by Kate Noble

 36. City Walk

-Not too far away from Dubai Mall/Burj Khalifa metro station you’ll find City Walk.
+Not too far away from the Dubai Mall/Burj Khalifa metro station, you’ll find City Walk.
 It’s a great area to explore with lots of shops and restaurants.
 Sounds similar to the other malls?
 The difference here is that you’re not under cover and it’s outdoors, so a bit closer to your traditional UK high street in this respect.
-It’s perfect to explore in the cooler months and has some one off restaurants and cafes if you want to stretch the budget.
+It’s perfect to explore in the cooler months and has some one-off restaurants and cafes if you want to stretch the budget.

 Some of the graffiti art in City Walk